 As a consequence, a large number of claims have already been made against solicitors, with many more expected to follow.
-For further information about this issue, please see our article Leasehold Ground Rent Scandal – Your Key Questions Answers.
-This can be accessed here.
+For further information about this issue, please see our article: Leasehold Ground Rent Scandal – Your Key Questions Answers.

 Failing to ascertain rights of access

 While the ability to gain lawful access to any property or land is clearly essential, the right to do so is not always a given.
 This can be so even where access has occurred previously.
 With the significant rise in infill development, where a right of way over either a vendor’s retained land or a neighbour’s land is frequently required, issues over access have become increasingly common.

 The issue of access arose in the case of Malcolm Tucker & others v MB Allen & Co.
 Here the claimants instructed the defendant firm of solicitors to act for them on the purchase of a cottage and nearby paddock, the latter for grazing horses.
 Although the previous owners had advised that they had gained access to the paddock via a public footpath, it later transpired that no public or private right of way existed.
 In subsequent proceedings for professional negligence against the solicitors, the court held that in failing to advise the claimants of the true access position, the solicitors had acted in breach of their retainer and negligently.